Unified reconstruction of the Lyman-alpha power spectrum with Hamiltonian Monte Carlo: Introduction

 Due to this complex geometry, statistics that are easier to estimate, specifically, the 1D power spectrum (\poned, \cite{croftRecoveryPowerSpectrum1998, mcdonaldLyUpalphaForest2006, palanque-delabrouilleOnedimensionalLyalphaForest2013, chabanierOnedimensionalPowerSpectrum2019, karacayliOptimal1dDesiEdr2023, ravouxFFTP1dEDR2023, karacayliQmleP1dDesiDr12024, ravouxFFTP1dDesiDr12024}) and the 3D correlation function ($\xi_\mathrm{3D}$, \cite{bautistajuliane.MeasurementBaryonAcoustic2017, bourbouxCompletedSDSSIVExtended2020, desiKp6BaoLya2024, desiY3LyaBAO2025}) have been the most prominent measurements, which are sensitive to different scales. \poned\ probes scales smaller than one Mpc, while $\xi_\mathrm{3D}$ can robustly determine the baryon acoustic oscillations (BAO) scale of 150~Mpc.
 A hybrid statistics called cross-spectrum, $P_\times(\theta, k_\|)$, is proposed to partially overcome the difficulties in survey geometry by being in configuration space in the transverse direction and in Fourier space in the line-of-sight direction \cite{fontriberaEstimate3DPowerLya2018, abdulkarimMeasurementofPcross2024}.
 This hybrid statistic precedes a (sub-optimal) \pthreed\ measurement from the extended Baryon Oscillation Spectroscopic Survey (eBOSS) \cite{belsunce3dLymanAlphaPowerSpectru2024} and a recent development of an efficient optimal \pthreed\ estimator \cite{karacayliOptimal3dEstimator2025}.
 Ultimately, all these statistics are analytically connected to the \lyaf\ \pthreed.
 It is then reasonable to ask whether these measured statistics are consistent.

 The first measurements of \poned\ were converted to a \pthreed\ measurement using the relation \cite{croftRecoveryPowerSpectrum1998, croftPowerSpectrumMass1999}:

 Since this differentiation amplifies noise and uncertainties, \citet{chabanierMatterPowerSpectrum2019} employed the total variation regularization technique to stabilize the \pthreed\ reconstruction with the ultimate goal of reconstructing the linear matter power spectrum similar to \citet{tegmarkMatterPowerReconstruction2002}.
-Differentiating noisy data is greatly undesirable, and the recovery of the linear matter power spectrum is highly model-dependent.
-Furthermore, this relation requires a 3D power spectrum to be defined in the same way, yielding an ``isotropic" \pthreed$(k)$ even though the actual \pthreed$(k, \mu)$ is anisotropic.
+This approach has three shortcomings: (1) Differentiating noisy data is greatly undesirable.
+(2) This relation requires a 3D power spectrum to be defined in the same way, yielding an ``isotropic" $P_\mathrm{3D}^\mathrm{iso}(k)$ even though the actual \pthreed$(k, \mu)$ is anisotropic.
+(3) This intermediate product complicates the recovery of the linear matter power spectrum by coupling different scales.